duskb1t/duskb1t.github.io/_posts/flight/2024-05-08-htb-flight.md

 2024/05/07 21:57:45 client: Connected (Latency 63.6654ms)
 ```

-Now we can access to this cool page from our VM.
+Now it is possible to access to this cool page from our VM.

 <img src="/assets/img/flight/Untitled 9.png" alt="Untitled 9.png" style="width:800px;">